tohboeh5/MustWebUI/docs/spec-dsl.md

 - `attrs` keys/values map to raw HTML attributes.
 - When an attribute value is an Expr and the attribute is *bindable*, it MUST be emitted as a bound attribute (e.g. `:disabled`).

+Explicit bindings (escape hatch):
+- If an `attrs` key is already an Alpine/Vue-style binding key (e.g. starts with `:` or `x-bind:`), MustWebUI MUST emit it as-is.
+	- This allows advanced customization such as `attrs={":class": <expr>}` without expanding the default bindable-attribute set.

 An attribute is considered *bindable* when at least one of the following is true:
 - It is a standard boolean or stateful HTML attribute whose semantics depend on runtime state (for example: `disabled`, `readonly`, `required`, `checked`, `selected`, `hidden`).
 - It is a value-like attribute on form controls where live state updates are expected (for example: `value`, `min`, `max`, `step`).